Bill of Rights Institute

 Nonprofit organization in the U.S.

-The Bill of Rights Institute (BRI) is a nonprofit educational organization based in Arlington, Virginia, that develops educational resources on American history and government, provides professional development opportunities to teachers, and runs student programs and scholarship contests.
-It has been described as promoting a conservative view of the United States Constitution.
+The Bill of Rights Institute (BRI) is a nonprofit educational organization based in Arlington, Virginia, that develops educational resources on American history and government, provides professional development opportunities and grants to teachers, and runs student programs and scholarship contests.
+BRI also administers an annual National Civics Teacher of the Year award recognizing excellence in civics education.

 History

 The Bill of Rights Institute was founded in September 1999 by industrialist Charles Koch and the Charles G. Koch Charitable Foundation.

 Koch has explained that he became concerned with education in the field of constitutional law after he saw that many high school teachers had inadequate resources to develop educational materials on the principles, institutions, and ideas upon which the United States was founded.
+Critics have stated that BRI promotes a conservative/libertarian view of the United States Constitution.

 Leadership

-The nonprofit's first president, Victoria Hughes, was a teacher who had previously held a number of executive roles in other non-profit organizations.
+The nonprofit's first president, Victoria Hughes, was a teacher who had previously held executive roles in other non-profit organizations.
 Hughes led the organization for a decade until her departure, after which Tony Woodlief filled her position as president.

 David Bobb, a former Hillsdale College professor and head of its Allan P. Kirby, Jr. Center for Constitutional Studies and Citizenship, became BRI's president in December 2013.

 Activities

 Professional development

 BRI runs educational programs for teachers around the country.
 BRI conducted 64 constitutional seminars in the 2010–2011 school year, often held at historic sites such as George Washington's Mount Vernon or James Madison's Montpelier.
 Seminars include instruction from a university professor and training by a BRI master teacher.
-BRI professors include BRI board member and Professor of Law at George Mason University Todd Zywicki; author and professor of public policy at Pepperdine University Dr. Gordon Lloyd; University of Texas School of Law and Professor Dr. H.W.
+BRI professors include BRI board member and professor of law at George Mason University Todd Zywicki; author and professor of public policy at Pepperdine University Dr. Gordon Lloyd; University of Texas School of Law and Professor Dr. H.W.
 Perry Jr. BRI says it has reached over 22,000 teachers through professional development seminars.